hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 Testing your code is optional, but highly recommended.
 This project supports multiple types of tests:
 - Python tests via pytest.
 They target the Python code you write.
 - CUDA tests from python.
-They target your CUDA code callable from python (prefixed by __global__ and with return value void).
+They target your CUDA code callable from Python (prefixed by __global__ and with return value void).
     They enable you to prepare your data with python packages like numpy so you can make clearer what you are testing (example data + call in numpy instead of randomly, externally generated input that you hardcode)
 - Google test: Enables to test CUDA code not covered by the previous point or if you simply prefer to test your CUDA in C++